mjm282/CS1653-2016fa-mjm282-mat164-zah15/doc/usage.md

  - Enter the name of the file to be downloaded
  - Enter the new name of the file once it is downloaded

-Note that the download destination defaults to the current directory of `FileClient.class`
+Note that the download destination defaults to the current directory of `FileClient.class` but you can also use a full file path eg /Users/csstudent/Downloads/file.pdf

 ## Deleting Files